supremebeing7/scavenger/USER_STORIES.md

 ##INCOMPLETE

-* As a registered user, I want to be able to edit or delete each place, all from the same screen.
+* As a registered user, I want to be able to remove places and edit or delete each crawl, all from the same screen.

 * As a registered user, I want to add specific details and/or pictures about a place for a scavenger hunt / pub crawl.